A life insurance beneficiary is the person, group, or organization you elect to receive the proceeds of your life insurance policy if you pass away.

 The person you name as your life insurance beneficiary could pass away before you, or your family or business relationships might change over time.

-For this reason, the best life insurance companies allow you to pick different levels of beneficiaries as back-ups.
+For this reason, the best life insurance companies provide flexible options for designating beneficiaries.

-- Contingent Beneficiary – The contingent beneficiary, also known as the secondary beneficiary, is the next in line to receive the policy proceeds.
-The contingent designation collects no payout if the primary is still alive when the insured person dies.
-Just as with the primary, there can also be more than one contingent.
+- Contingent beneficiary: The contingent beneficiary, also known as the secondary beneficiary, is the next in line to receive the policy proceeds.
+The contingent beneficiary collects no payout if the primary is still alive when you die.
+Like the primary designation, there can be more than one contingent.

-- Tertiary Beneficiary – Finally, you can choose a third level.
-The tertiary beneficiary will receive the policy proceeds if both the primary and secondary beneficiaries are unavailable.
+- Tertiary Beneficiary: Last, you can opt for a third-tier beneficiary who will receive the policy proceeds if both the primary and secondary beneficiaries are deceased or otherwise unavailable.

-- Revocable Beneficiaries – You have the right and ability to change the beneficiary to your life insurance policy without the consent or knowledge of the previously named beneficiary.
+- Revocable beneficiaries: In this case, you have the right and ability to change the beneficiary to your policy without your previous beneficiary’s consent.